metacpan/metacpan-cpan-extracted/distros/G/Geo-Address-Formatter/address-formatting/README.md

 We run the [OpenCage Geocoder](https://opencagedata.com).

-We also run [#geomob](http://geomobldn.org), a meetup of London location based service developers where we do our best to highlight geoinnovation.
+We also run [#geomob](https://thegeomob.com), a series of regular meetups of location based service creators in London and Barcelona, where we do our best to highlight geoinnovation.

 ### Further reading